OpenEvalProject/evals/manuscripts/elife-96790/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02y3ad647 Division of Pulmonary, Critical Care and Sleep Medicine, Department of Medicine, University of Florida Gainesville United States
+1. Division of Pulmonary, Critical Care and Sleep Medicine, Department of Medicine, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-2. https://ror.org/02y3ad647 Division of Vascular Surgery & Endovascular Therapy, Department of Surgery, University of Florida Gainesville United States
+2. Division of Vascular Surgery & Endovascular Therapy, Department of Surgery, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))

 † Corresponding author

 ## Abstract

 The significance of STING1 gene in tissue inflammation and cancer immunotherapy has been increasingly recognized.
-Intriguingly, common human STING1 alleles R71H-G230A-R293Q ( HAQ ) and G230A-R293Q ( AQ ) are carried by ~60% of East Asians and ~40% of Africans, respectively.
+Intriguingly, common human STING1 alleles R71H-G230A-R293Q (HAQ) and G230A-R293Q (AQ) are carried by ~60% of East Asians and ~40% of Africans, respectively.
 Here, we examine the modulatory effects of HAQ, AQ alleles on STING-associated vasculopathy with onset in infancy (SAVI), an autosomal dominant, fatal inflammatory disease caused by gain-of-function human STING1 mutations.
 CD4 T cellpenia is evident in SAVI patients and mouse models.
-Using Sting1 knock-in mice expressing common human STING1 alleles HAQ , AQ , and Q293 , we found that HAQ, AQ , and Q293 splenocytes resist STING1-mediated cell death ex vivo, establishing a critical role of STING1 residue 293 in cell death.
-The HAQ/SAVI(N153S ) and AQ/SAVI(N153S ) mice did not have CD4 T cellpenia.
-The HAQ/SAVI(N153S), AQ/SAVI(N153S ) mice have more (~10-fold, ~20-fold, respectively) T-regs than WT/SAVI(N153S ) mice.
-Remarkably, while they have comparable TBK1, IRF3, and NFκB activation as the WT/SAVI , the AQ/SAVI mice have no tissue inflammation, regular body weight, and normal lifespan.
+Using Sting1 knock-in mice expressing common human STING1 alleles HAQ, AQ, and Q293, we found that HAQ, AQ, and Q293 splenocytes resist STING1-mediated cell death ex vivo, establishing a critical role of STING1 residue 293 in cell death.
+The HAQ/SAVI(N153S) and AQ/SAVI(N153S) mice did not have CD4 T cellpenia.
+The HAQ/SAVI(N153S), AQ/SAVI(N153S) mice have more (~10-fold, ~20-fold, respectively) T-regs than WT/SAVI(N153S) mice.
+Remarkably, while they have comparable TBK1, IRF3, and NFκB activation as the WT/SAVI, the AQ/SAVI mice have no tissue inflammation, regular body weight, and normal lifespan.
 We propose that STING1 activation promotes tissue inflammation by depleting T-regs cells in vivo.
 Billions of modern humans have the dominant HAQ, AQ alleles.
 STING1 research and STING1-targeting immunotherapy should consider STING1 heterogeneity in humans.

 ## Introduction